The Lafayette Cultural Resources Department is looking for artists to submit work for the following programs:

 Art Night Out - Artist Booth Space

+Available Spring 2017.
+Check back later.
 We are striving for a rich variety of arts and crafts.
 Most of our booth spaces are reserved for arts and fine crafts.
 Artists set up on Public Road between Cannon and Emma Streets.
 The beer and wine garden area will extend the entire area this year as part of an expansion to make Art Night Out a more inviting, inclusive area for art vendors and patrons, This is an arts focused event and non-arts related vendors may not apply.
-Download the application.

 Michael Adams Poetry Prize